symbol/symbol-docs/source/guides/account/creating-an-account.rst

 Method #01: Using the SDK
 *************************

-To create an account, open a new file, and run the following code snippet.
+To create an account, open a new file and run the following code snippet.

 .. example-code::